minuraanuradha/SASSY-Ecommerce-Website/README.md

-# Sassy E-commerce Site ✨
+# Sassy E-commerce Website ✨

 ## Project Overview 📖
 The Sassy E-commerce Site is a web application developed for the Web Application Development (WAD) module in my first-year, second-semester university course.
 This project aims to provide a platform for users to browse, add to cart, and manage products online.

 ## Live View 💻
-You can view the live project on GitHub Pages: [Live View](https://minuraanuradha.github.io/sassy-ecommerce-site/)
+You can view the live project on GitHub Pages: [Live View](https://minuraanuradha.github.io/SASSY-Ecommerce-Website/)

 ## Features 🚀
 - **User Authentication**: Sign up, login, and profile management (view only) 👤